 We report here, for the first time, the predictive performance of InSilicoVA using the default conditional probabilities (from InterVA).
 Given resource constraints in the settings where VA is likely to be used, and the logistical difficulties of collecting location-specific probbase information from medical professionals familiar with the area, it is quite likely that the InSilicoVA defaults will be used in practice.
 We found that the default configuration and conditional probabilities consistently perform worse than chance at all ages at the population-level.
 The authors claim that InSilicoVA is applicable in a wider range of setting because it does not need to rely on "gold standard" data.
 [14] However, we have demonstrated that using expert-derived training as opposed to empirically derived training data results in unacceptably poor performance.

-The results from this study match a previous validation of the InterVA algorithm which found that, once corrected for chance, population-level accuracy of predictions using an expert-derived probbase are relatively poor.
+The results from this study match a previous validation of the InterVA algorithm, which found that, once corrected for chance, population-level accuracy of predictions using an expert-derived probbase, are relatively poor.
 [21] The InterVA probbase used by InSilicoVA has undergone extensive field testing and review by numerous investigators in multiple countries.
 [22] Given this, we believe it is extremely unlikely for expert-derived probbases to produce estimates that rival empirically derived training such as that used by Tariff 2.0.
 Additionally, expert-derived training has the unfortunate effect of often appearing plausible since it reconfirms the intuition of the experts training and evaluating the method, which can be, and often is, incorrect.
 The net result is a situation in which diagnostic information being provided by InSilicoVA is likely to be worse than acting on no information whatsoever.

-In this study we used test data with a cause distribution uncorrelated with the training data.
+In this study, we used test data with a cause distribution uncorrelated with the training data.
 This resulted in scenarios in which the training data and test data were sufficiently different that the model could not successfully converge.
 The R package displays a warning about non-convergence and says the results may be unreliable, but still yields outputs.
 This raise two operational considerations with the use of InSilicoVA.
 First, it is possible to create a conditional probabilities matrix in which the model does not successfully produce reliable results.
 Second, the R package produces results even in this circumstance.
 It is possible that InSilicoVA users may unintentionally overlook the warning that Markov-chain Monte Carlo process has not converged, leading to adoption of results which are known to be statistical inaccurate.

 Installing Java and properly configuring R and Java to work together requires considerable technical expertise and is not standardized across different computer systems.
 Although InSilicoVA is freely available, it may require expert technical consultation to be usable.